 Like other closed mold processes, VIP uses a rigid “A” side base mold, but unlike other processes, it uses a thin bagging film being as the “B” side or counter mold.
-Specialty reinforcements are laid into the base mold, with bleeder cloth and bagging film sealed onto the base mold.
-A vacuum is pulled through ports in the bagging film and catalyzed resin is pulled into the mold cavity based on the level of vacuum pressure.
+Specialty reinforcements are laid into the base mold, followed by release film or peel ply, flow media, nd resin and vacuum lines.
+Bagging film sealed onto the base mold.
+A vacuum is pulled through ports in the bagging film and catalyzed resin is pulled into the mold cavity using only vacuum.

 This process is highly controllable because it’s governed by the principles of D’Arcy’s law, meaning there are three variables that affect the flow of the resin: permeability of the reinforcement construction, viscosity of the resin, and the pressure differential in the cavity in relation to atmospheric pressure.

 If all three of these variables are unchanged, the infusion process will flow consistently with each injection for a given part.
 This also provides a very accurate bills of material for a given part since the resin and fiberglass usage is constant.
 The vacuum infusion process brings all of theenvironmental advantagesof a closed mold process as styrene emissions are minimized due to the resin curing in a closed environment.
 It also produces an excellent glass-to-resin ratio with minimal-to-no voids in the finished laminate.

 Composites Oneoffers a variety of resources to help manufacturers transition to VIP.
 As a founding member of thebob体育害了多少人, we can help source the equipment and raw materials needed along with hands-on training to put VIP to work in most operations.